AztecProtocol/aztec-packages/docs/docs/about_aztec/vision.md

 > “When we started Aztec, the technology to scale blockchains privately didn’t exist.
 Since then, we’ve assembled a team of world-class cryptographers who continuously redefine the state-of-the-art.
 Inventing PLONK — the paradigm-defining universal zk-SNARK — showcases our ability to produce technology that matches our ambitions: unlocking an entire universe of blockchain applications that couldn’t exist without privacy.”

-To achieve these goals, we are pioneering the cryptography and research needed to bring our next generation, privacy-preserving zk-roll-up to mainnet.
+To achieve these goals, we are pioneering the cryptography and research needed to bring our next generation, privacy-preserving zk-rollup to mainnet.

 import Disclaimer from "../misc/common/\_disclaimer.mdx";
 <Disclaimer/>